 A few weeks ago I went to Philadelphia to visit some friends I met when I studied in Chile.
 I spent five days in The City of Brotherly Love and I did a lot of exploring.
-This a list of things you have to do if you’re on your way to Philly.
+Before you go experience Philly for yourself, be sure to check out these six things you need to add to your Philadelphia Bucket List!

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.